tablesmit/NRegFreeCom/README.md

 * Imitate AppDomains based on runtime binding
 * Add PE code (detecting managed headers, DEF and COM headers).
 * Research how  api-ms-win-core can be employed for isolation http://www.nirsoft.net/articles/windows_7_kernel_architecture_changes.html
 * User free tools.
 Use SharpDevelop to build all C#.
-Use NMAKE or Code::Blocks to build all C++.
-Compile C++/C# in runtime to make tests more robust.
+Use NMAKE/CL/MIDL and/or C++ template of SD to build all C++.
+Compile C++/C# in runtime and start processes to make tests more robust.
 * Investigate WiX and Import/Export reg to Xml projects which contain reg parsing and to XML code, drop support here or reuse then

 ### Isolation and integration